 A North-West African (NWA) Meteorite separated from a more substantial meteor body entering the earth’s stratosphere.
 Formed of semi-molten particles of the solar nebula.
 By accumulation or coalescence, particles merge to form asteroid belts which in turn fall to more massive planetary bodies such as the earth as meteorites.
 Meteorites more easily discovered in flat open spaces such as desert regions and specifically Antartica, make collecting a highly specialised field activity.

-Here we have a NWA meteorite 62 grams separated from a larger meteor on entry to the earth’s atmosphere.
+Here we have an NWA meteorite 62 g separated from a larger meteor on entry to the earth’s atmosphere.
 Impacting in the Saharan western desert.
 The iron meteorite displays a glassy molten surface, the interior structure can be observed where surface impact fractures occur.

 These Chondrules are formed from molten particles of the solar nebula, by accumulation or coalescence, particles merge together to form asteroid belts which in turn fall to earth as meteorites.
 These Chondrites differ from iron meteorites due to their low iron content.
 Most importantly chondrites offer a greater understanding, allowing scientists to further analyse and give great insight into the age of our solar system.